andreasdominik/ADoSnipsKodi/README.md

 # ADoSnipsKodi

-Snips kill to control a kodi/libreelec device.
+Snips.AI kill to control a kodi/libreelec device.

 This is a skill for the SnipsHermesQnD framework to control an kodi/libreelec device.